wilsonmar/VisualStudio/PerfTest.md

 ## <a name="Why">Why?</a>
 Load (Stress) Testing is used for performance tuning, to uncover bottlenecks, and for capacity planning.

-The reason for doing it is evolving from catching mistakes to preparing a fast-response environment.
+The reason for doing it is evolving from catching mistakes to preparing a work environment that can scan ahead for potential issues and respond quickly when issues occur.

 Doing the "homework" of creating scritps and analyzing performance and capacity enables production issues to be diagnosed quickly.